 An e-book, or electronic book, is a digital version of a traditional printed book designed to be read on a computer or other digital device.
-Currently, the Library owns nearly 20,000 e-books on a variety of academic, vocational, as well as general interest topics.
+Currently, the Library has over 67,000 e-books on a variety of academic, vocational, as well as general interest topics.
 These e-books are contained in two separate collections, the EBSCO eBook Collection and the Gale Virtual Reference Library.

 E-Book Access & Assistance